WajahatFit/AppleCloned-Backend/README.md

-# Apple Store Clone REST API
+# Orangee Store REST API

 ## Description

-This is a the backend repository for the React application `Apple Store Clone`.
+This is a the backend repository for the React application `Orangee Store`.

 ---